How Conor Maguire surfed Ireland’s biggest ever wave

 I've never travelled so fast to catch a wave

 "When big wave surfing, the 'ski driver will match the speed of the wave while towing you in.
-The surfer will then use the rope as a pendulum to get even more speed which is why they call it being ‘whipped' into a wave.
+The surfer will then use the rope as a pendulum to get even more speed, which is why they call it being ‘whipped' into a wave.
 And I can safely say that I have never been that fast on a surfboard in my life.
 Barry travelled at Mach 10 to match this wave!
-He picked me up, built up speed, I let go of the rope and found myself dropping down this face which initially felt like a 30ft wave.
-But the thing just kept growing and soon I felt like I was dropping forever, skateboarding down a hill going 100mph."
+He picked me up, built up speed, I let go of the rope and found myself dropping down this face, which initially felt like a 30ft [9.14m] wave.
+But the thing just kept growing, and soon I felt like I was dropping forever, skateboarding down a hill going 100mph [161kph]."

 It’s the most power I’ve ever felt on the water